Where We Have Arrived in Proving the Emergence of Sparse Symbolic Concepts in AI Models: DNNs tend to encode sparse interactions

-The above theorem indicates that if positive interactive concepts do not fully cancel with negative interactive concepts (\textit{i.e.}, $|\eta^{(k)}|$ is not extremely small), then the number of non-zero interactive concepts $R^{(k)}$ of the $k$-th order has an upper bound of $\mathcal{O}(n^{p+\delta}/ |\tau \eta^{(k)}|)$, which is much less than the total number of interactive concepts of the $k$-th order $\binom{n}{k}$.
-In other words, this theorem proves that the valid interactive concepts encoded by the AI model are sparse.
+\end{small} \end{theorem} The above theorem indicates that if positive interactions do not fully cancel with negative interactions (\textit{i.e.}, $|\eta^{(k)}|$ is not extremely small), then the number of valid interactions $R^{(k)}$ of the $k$-th order has an upper bound of $\mathcal{O}(n^{p+\delta}/ |\tau \eta^{(k)}|)$, which is much less than the total number of $\binom{n}{k}$ potential interactions of the $k$-th order in most cases.

+In fact, the final number of valid interactions also depends on the value of $p$.
+Although we cannot theoretically guarantee different DNNs all have small $p$ values, experiments in Figure \ref{fig:visual-monotonicity}(b) show that $p$ was around 0.9 to 1.5 on common tasks.
+Nevertheless, Eq.~(\ref{eq:bound-nonzero-number-k-order}) just shows an upper bound of valid interactions, which is much more than the real interaction number.
+Please see Table \ref{tab:compare-bound-with-real} for the higher sparsity of real interactions than the upper bound.
+Thus, Theorem \ref{theorem:bound-nonzero-number-k-order} shows that it is quite common for a DNN to encode sparse interactions.

-$\bullet$ \textbf{Case 2: When positive and negative interactive concepts of the $k$-th order almost cancel each other.} In this case, the absolute value of $\eta^{(k)}$ can be extremely small.
-In such extreme situations, the number of valid interactive concepts is proportional to $n^{p+\delta}/ |\tau \eta^{(k)}| $.
-Then, the upper bound for the number of interactive concepts is much higher, but it is still sparse if $|\eta^{(k)}|$ is not exponentially small.
+$\bullet$ \textbf{Case 2: When positive and negative interactions of the $k$-th order almost cancel each other.} In this case, the absolute value of $\eta^{(k)}$ can be extremely small.
+In such an extreme situation, the number of valid interactions is proportional to $n^{p+\delta}/ |\tau \eta^{(k)}| $.
+Then, the upper bound for the number of interactions {$R^{(k)}$} is much higher, according to Theorem \ref{theorem:bound-nonzero-number-k-order}.
+However, $R^{(k)}$ is still much less than $\binom{n}{k}$ if $|\eta^{(k)}|$ is not exponentially small.

+\textbf{Real number of valid interactions vs. the derived bound.} We conducted experiments to compare the real number of valid interactions with the derived upper bound.
+We used the same LLMs and dataset as those in previous experiments.
+Besides, we also trained a 5-layer multi-layer perceptron (MLP) on a tabular dataset named \textit{TV news}~\citep{UCIrepository}.
+Specifically, we set $M=9$.
+We set $\tau=0.05 \max_{S'}|I(S')|$ for all LLMs, and set $\tau=0.1 \max_{S'}|I(S')|$ for the MLP.
+Table \ref{tab:compare-bound-with-real} shows that the real number of valid interactions was about 30 to 50, while the derived bound was about 200 to 260.
+Note that the number of all potential interactions was $2^n=2^{10}=1024$.
+Please see Appendix \ref{apdx:results-compare-bound} for the number of valid interactions and the bound on several example sentences.